 Since its launch, we have seen Half Double dramatically increase project success rates.
-This is further backed by research undertaken by our collaboration partners – Aarhus University, the Technical University of Denmark and the Danish Industry Foundation – which shows an astonishing >70% success rate compared with the global industry benchmark of 33% first revealed in the Standish Group’s Chaos Report in 2015.
+This is further backed by research undertaken by our collaboration partners – Aarhus University and the Danish Industry Foundation – which shows an astonishing >70% success rate compared with the global industry benchmark of 33% first revealed in the Standish Group’s Chaos Report in 2015.

 Today, there are 1,600 Half Double practitioners, with our own team of Half Double ambassadors including representatives from each of our business practices, meaning that Half Double can now be delivered to any client, in any industry.

 The Standish Group’s 2015 study – which observed successful completion of projects over a 15-year period from all over the world and concluded that only one in three actually succeeded – indicates an enormous potential for rethinking and improving the way we do project management.

 Projects already account for approximately 40% of the Western world’s GDP – and this is predicted to increase further.
 This means that even raising success rates by 5% or 10% could have an immense effect on the economy, productivity and across society.